Testimony Jaga

-Salau Aliu Olayiwola who is popularly called by his stage name Testimony Jaga was born on the 9th of March 1983, is a Nigerian Fuji, afro-pop recording and performing gospel artist, who started his gospel musical career from loveworld records under Pastor Chris Oyakhilome.
+Salau Aliu Olayiwola who is popularly called by his stage name Testimony Jaga was born on 9 March 1987, is a Nigerian Fuji, afro-pop recording and performing gospel artist, who started his gospel musical career from Loveworld Records under Pastor Chris Oyakhilome.
 Testimony Jaga gospel career was preceded by the release of the single: "Igara" which won him the "Artist of the Year" awards at The LIMA Awards 2019.
 His songs are mostly composed in English and Yoruba.

 Early life and education

-Salau Aliu Olayiwola was born on 9 March 1983 in Ibadan, Oyo State to a father who married six wives and had twenty-seven children.
+Salau Aliu Olayiwola was born on 9 March 1987 in Ibadan, Oyo State to a father who married six wives and had twenty-seven children.
 He happened to be the twenty-second child and a native of Ijebu-Remo in Ogun State.
 He picked an interest in music at a young age.
 He began his education at O and A nursery and primary school establishment in Ogun State and completed his secondary school education at Speed Ladded School.
 Due to his interest in music, he dropped out of University of Lagos to concentrate on full time music.